bellinitte/ruxnasm/README.md

 [![crates.io](https://img.shields.io/crates/v/ruxnasm.svg)](https://crates.io/crates/ruxnasm)
 [![docs.rs](https://docs.rs/ruxnasm/badge.svg)](https://docs.rs/ruxnasm)

-:construction: Not in a useful state yet :construction:

 Ruxnasm is an assembler for [Uxntal][uxntal] &mdash; a programming language for the [Uxn][uxn] stack-machine by [Hundred Rabbits](https://github.com/hundredrabbits).
 Ruxnasm strives to be an alternative to [Uxnasm][uxnasm], featuring more user-friendly error reporting, warnings, and helpful hints, reminiscent of those seen in modern compilers for languages such as Rust or Elm.

 ## Quick start